hollodotme/hollo.me/contents/php/ExperimentalAsyncPhpVolume2-Parallelism.md

 ### Back to the question: How is parallelism achieved?

-Now that you learned how PHP-FPM queues and handles requests in child processes, it should clear that the communication with PHP-FPM always consists of to actions:
+Now that you learned how PHP-FPM queues and handles requests in child processes, it should be clear that the communication with PHP-FPM always consists of to actions:

 1. **Write request to the PHP-FPM socket**, which will be queued and eventually executed in a child process.
    As soon as PHP-FPM accepted the request and read its data, this action is finished and you can return to your code execution.